A Church at Croydon

 The Chancel

 There are a number of brasses inside the chancel arch.
-William Heron (died 1562) and his wife are commemorated on the north side, while the large figure on the south side commemorates Gabriel Sylvester (died 1513) who was Master of Clare College, Cambridge and is depicted as a priest in vestments.
+William Heron of Addiscombe, who died in 1562, and Alse his wife are commemorated on the north side, while the large figure on the south side commemorates Gabriel Sylvester (died 1513) who was Master of Clare College, Cambridge and is depicted as a priest in vestments.
 The choir stalls feature some interesting and curious carvings on the bench ends, which repay closer study.
-To the north of the chancel is the Victorian organ, built by Hill and Son and whose oak case was decorated by J. Oldrid Scott.
-A second smaller organ, acquired recently from a village church in Hampshire, can be seen in the St. Nicholas Chapel.
+The encaustic floor tiles in the chancel area were made by the Victorian firm, Godwin, and include stylised representations of plants and animals.
+To the north of the chancel is the Victorian organ, built by Hill and Son and whose oak case was decorated by J. Oldrid Scott (son of Sir George Gilbert Scott).
 The church is a regular venue for recitals and concerts.

 The St Nicholas Chapel